Wellness Advisors are available

 Mon-Fri 9am-5pm MST

 It’s no secret that eating well is key to having a healthy body.
 But what about a healthy brain?
 With antidepressant use up 65% since 1999 and as many as one in five Americans suffering from a mental illness, scientists Bonnie J. Kaplan, Ph.D., and Julia J. Rucklidge, Ph.D., shift the focus to the impact of nutrition on brain health in their new book The Better Brain: Overcome Anxiety, Combat Depression, and Reduce ADHD and Stress with Nutrition.

-This groundbreaking book, with a foreword written by world-renowned integrative practitioner and teacher Dr. Andrew Weil, highlights the importance of nutrition and its impact on mood and mental health.
+This groundbreaking book, with a foreword written by world-renowned integrative practitioner and University of Arizona Professor Dr. Andrew Weil, highlights the importance of nutrition and its impact on mood and mental health.
 Drs.
 Kaplan and Rucklidge have spent most of the past two decades researching the effects of nutrients on brain health, specifically the effects of supplementing with broad-spectrum micronutrients for mental health.

 The Better Brain discusses how and why micronutrients can be used to ease symptoms of anxiety, depression, ADHD, PTSD, and other mental illnesses caused by a western diet or suboptimal nutrition.
 For individuals who can’t afford to take antidepressants every month or who don’t want to deal with the associated side effects, the research presented in The Better Brain can make all the difference.